fyrkov/refcards/AWS/Route53.md

 * NS - name servers for hosted zones.
 A DNS name server is a server that stores the DNS records
 * and some others..

-Hosted zones - container of records defining how traffic is routed to domain and its subdomains.\
+Hosted zones - containers of records defining how traffic is routed to domain and its subdomains.\
 `Public hosted zones` for internet, e.g. `app.company.com`.\
 `Private hosted zones` for private domain names within VPC, e.g. `app.company.internal.com`.

 #### CNAME vs Aliases
 Both CNAME records and Route 53 "Alias" can be used to redirect to other hostname.\
-Alias is Rout53 specific and can refer to AWS resources: ELBs, API Gateway, S3 Websites, VPC endpoints etc\
+Alias is Route53 specific and can refer directly to AWS resources: ELBs, API Gateway, S3 Websites, VPC endpoints etc.\
 :exclamation: Alias can not refer to EC2 DNS name.\
 Aliases are free of charge.

 #### Routing policies:
 * `Simple`.
 Static routing.
-Can respond multiple values - in this case a client picks an address randomly from the list.
+Can respond with multiple values - in this case a client picks an address randomly from the list.
 * `Weighted`.
 Assumes multiple resource.
 Controls the % of traffic going to each resource.
 Each record gets a `weight` assigned.
 Traffic share = weight / sum (all weights).
 Records with `0` weight does not receive traffic.
 * `Latency`.
 Redirects to a resource with least latency to a client.
 Latency is based on traffic between users and AWS regions and is evaluated by Route53.
 When specifying a record with latency-based policy it is necessary to pick a region corresponding to the given target (AWS can not find out it automatically).
 * `Failover`.
 Failover record can be of types primary and secondary.
 The primary one must have an healthcheck.
 For secondary it is optional.
 Once the primary record target becomes unreachable, Route53 switches to the secondary.
 * `Geolocation`.
 Based on where a user is actually located - this is different from `Latency`.
 Record has a specified location - continent, country, US state.
 The policy also has a "default record" (for case when no match on location).
 Records can also have healthchecks.
-* `Geoproximity` - routes traffic based on the geo location of users and resources.
+* `Geoproximity`.
+Routes traffic based on the geo location of users and resources.
 There is an ability to shift more traffic to resources based on the defined `bias`.
-The bisa value is within [-99,99] where positive values = more traffic.
+The bias value is within [-99,99] where positive values = more traffic.
 Resources can be AWS (with specified AWS region) or non-AWS (with specified latitude and longitude).
 To activate this the `Route53 Traffic flow` feature must be activated.
 With bias=0 always this policy works as `Geoproximity`.
 * `Multivalue answer`.
 Used to route traffic to multiple resources.
 Can be associated with healthchecks.
 Route53 returns up to 8 healthy records.
 A client is able to decide which address to use (like client-side load-balancing).

 #### Traffic flow